three arches : böbrachSophie Seita is the recipient of a 2015 PEN/Heim Translation Fund Grant for her…

 Holi Songs of DemeraraRajiv Mohabir is the recipient of a 2015 PEN/Heim Translation Fund Grant for his…

 The PEN America Translation Committee advocates on behalf of literary translators, working to foster a wider understanding of their art and offering professional resources for translators, publishers, critics, bloggers, and others with an interest in international literature.
-The committee is currently cochaired by Allison Markin Powell and Mary Ann Newman.
-Contact us at pen.translation at gmail.com.
+The committee is currently cochaired by Mary Ann Newman and Tess Lewis.
+Contact us at translationcommittee at pen.org.

 “If I were asked to sum up in one word my reason for feeling that a Translation Committee was essential to the American Center of P.E.N.—quite apart from the obvious fact that P.E.N. is an international organization and therefore exists through translated relationships—I think that the word I would use is ‘climate.’
 For translation to flourish in this or any other country as it should (as it must), an ideal climate would supply certain basic necessities: recognition of the fact that the translator is indispensable; appreciation of the difficulty of his role (that it is an art as well as a craft); proper financial return for his labors, and credit given where credit is due.” — B. J. Chute, former PEN American Center president, “The Necessity of Translation,” May 1970